Mixtape-Sessions/Advanced-DID/Exercises/Exercise-1/README.md

 6.  **Explain this result using the Bacon decomposition**

 You probably noticed that the static TWFE estimate and the simple-weighted average from C&S were fairly similar.
 The reason for that is that in this example, there are a fairly large number of never-treated units, and so TWFE mainly puts weight on "clean comparisons".
 We can see this by using the `Bacon decomposition`, which shows how much weight static TWFE is putting on clean versus forbidden comparisons.
 In R, use the `bacon()` command to estimate the weights that TWFE puts on each of the types of comparisons.
 The first data-frame returned by the command shows how much weight OLS put on the three types of comparisons.
-In Stata, use the command `bacondecomp` (Note that you should use the `ddetail` and `stub()` options in the command but the weights that the Stata version produce are wrong).
 How much weight is put on forbidden comparisons here (i.e. comparisons of 'Later vs Earlier')?
+In Stata, use the command `bacondecomp`.
+Unfortunately, Stata does not cleanly report weights by the three types of comparisons, but if you use the `ddetail` and `stub()` options in the command you should be able to see weights by different types of comparison to get a sense for whether there are many forbidden comparisons.
+(It also appears the weights returned by the Stata package may not be exactly right...another reason to use R!).